ryandash/Convert-and-Move-Anime/README.md

 # Convert-and-Move-Anime
 Upscale anime to 4k using ffmpeg and anime4k filters, convert to 48fps using [hybrid from selur](https://www.selur.de/downloads), and moving the anime into proper subfolders to allow plex to auto add the anime with proper seasons

-### If you would like to replicate my scripts, links to all the downloads necessary are below in [Downloads](https://github.com/ryandash/Convert-and-Move-Anime/blob/main/README.md#downloads) section
+### If you would like to replicate my scripts, links to all the downloads necessary are below in [Things to Download](https://github.com/ryandash/Convert-and-Move-Anime?tab=readme-ov-file#things-to-download) section and run `pip install anitopy` before trying any batch files.
+[Anitopy python](https://github.com/igorcmoura/anitopy) is used to get the title name, season, and episode.

-## Script autoconvert.bat
+## Script autoconvert.bat + rename_anime.py
 (Given an anime video, upscale and convert the anime to 4k 48fps)
 #### First half (use ffmpeg for 4k upscale)
 - Use timeouts to avoid trying to convert partially copied anime from another script.
 - Rename anime to a consistent naming scheme
-#### Remove:
-  - underlines between words
-  - everything between round and square brackets e.g. (stuff to remove) and [stuff to remove]
-  - dashes between words that are not between anime name and episode number
-  - whitespaces at beginning and end of filename
+#### Get Anime file information using Antimony Python:
-     ##### goal is to have ([anime name] - S[season]E[episode number]) as the final result
+- Format to: ([anime name] - S[season]E[episode number])
 - Use ffmpeg to upscale anime with anime4k shaders and copy over all subtitles, audio streams, and attachements
 - clean up by deleting all unnecessary empty folders left in downloads
 #### Second half (to use hybrid to convert to 48fps)